 iDBlock Next

-The iDBlock Next smart turnstile (see https://www.controlid.com.br/controle-de-acesso/idblock-next/) has as components a main board and identification devices, namely: up to 2 iDFaces (according to model) and IHM (according to model).
+The iDBlock Next smart turnstile (see https://www.controlid.com.br/controle-de-acesso/idblock-next/) has as components a main board and identification devices, namely: up to 2 iDFaces (according to model) and HMI (according to model).
 If desired, connecting the set as a whole to the internet involves a single external Ethernet network point, as the other connections are all internal, in an integrated switch, in order to enable communication between the components.

 Each of the identification components can have the role of primary or secondary, as described in the next section.
 Once the roles are configured, all subsequent integration is done with exclusive communication with the primary device in the set.
 For example, it is the IP address of the primary that must be provided to the iDSecure software, which will inform changes like user registrations and access rules directly to the primary, so that they are valid for the entire set.
 In subsequent sections, other integration features for iDBlock Next will be listed.